Aplonis

 Aplonis is a genus of starlings.
 These are essentially island species of Indonesia and Oceania, although some species' ranges extend to the Malay Peninsula, southern Vietnam and northeastern Queensland.
 The typical adult Aplonis starling is fairly uniformly plumaged in black, brown or dark green, sometimes with a metallic gloss.
 The eye ring is often distinctively coloured.
 Immatures of several species have dark streaked pale underparts.

 Several species have restricted ranges, and, like other island endemics, have become endangered or extinct as a result of habitat loss or introduced mammals such as rats.

-The following is the list of Aplonis species in taxonomic order: